Sunday, May 12, 2019

 Lochnagar Crater was caused by underground explosives which were set off to completely eliminate the enemy front lines.
 A hole about 50 yards in diameter.
 Most notable are the placards detailing certain people and events.
 PTSD was not recognized at this time.
 This war was so wasteful of human life that 27,000 French troops mutinied, and the leaders of the mutiny were shot.
 Enlarge and read the inscription.

 After a day of visiting WWI monuments, it makes WWII look like a cake walk.
 Imagine 60,000 casualties in ONE day on one battlefield.
-Imagine a unit of 3,200 sent to clear a forest and only 143 walk out at the end of the week-long operation.
+Imagine a unit of 3,200 sent to clear a forest and only 143 walks out at the end of the week-long operation.
 The British alone suffer a million dead, not counting the French, Germans, Belgian, US, and others.
 More soldiers lost in this war than WWII.
 The countryside here in the eastern Somme is dotted with military cemeteries.
-Not as crowded with visitors as Normandy..... these men are only faded memories to their descendants.
+Not as crowded with visitors as Normandy.... these men are only faded memories to their descendants.
 At Thiepval is a monument to the more than 72,000 missing Commonwealth soldiers from this war.
 Think about that.... doesn't include French, German, or others; these are dead whose bodies were never found; bodies ground to pulp in the artillery barrages of "No man's land" and trench warfare.

 Villers-Bretonneux.
 Site of the Monash Center, an outstanding monument/museum to the Australian contribution to the war.
 General Monash is celebrated because he carefully planned and coordinated all aspects of the attack with the result that the battle was won in 93 minutes with minimum loss of life.
 About 1000 US troops were included in the attack.
 The actual battlefield is located at Le Hamel, nearby.